-Your submission will consist of a report plus project files.
-Make sure the code compiles out-of-the-box in VS2017 or VS2019.
+Your submission will consist of a report, source code and project files.

+Make sure the code compiles out-of-the-box in Visual Studio.
 If any other tools are required to produce the intended executable, please add a readme.txt that contains build instructions.

-The report should describe your cache architecture, an analysis of cache performance, a statement on work division, references to sources used in the process, and an overview of implemented functionality (especially for the "additional points").
+The report should describe your cache architecture, an analysis of cache performance, a statement on work division, references to sources used in the process, and an overview of implemented functionality (especially for the "additional challenges").